Federal prisons ‘riddled with mismanagement’ probed by U.S. Senate panel - NewsBreak

 The bill would make it easier for women to keep in touch with their families, prepare them for the end of their sentences and provide better care for those who have experienced trauma.

-The post Federal prisons ‘riddled with mismanagement’ probed by U.S. Senate panel appeared first on Tennessee Lookout .
+The post Federal prisons ‘riddled with mismanagement’ probed by U.S. Senate panel appeared first on Georgia Recorder .